Preterm Birth

 Behavioral problems and learning difficulties

-Preterm babies may need to stay in a neonatal intensive care unit (NICU) to get special medical care.
-Once they leave the hospital, some babies need ongoing care to treat medical issues.
-Sometimes these problems last well into childhood.
+The majority of preterm babies need to stay in a neonatal intensive care unit (NICU) to get special medical care.
+Once they leave the hospital, some babies may still need ongoing care to treat medical issues.
+Some health problems can last well into childhood.

 The following risk factors have been associated with preterm birth: